sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-2.md

 ```

 It turns out that these types are specific to typescript-eslint-query.
-So we'll have to define them ourselves.
-To start, I defined a lot more
+So you'll have to define them yourself.
+To start, define the typedefs
-typedefs with any.
-This gets rid of the errors:
+you need as `any`.
+This gets rid of the errors at the cost of accuracy:

 ```js
 /** @typedef {any} TSTypeQuery */